evgeny-panasyuk/stack_unwinding/README.md

     }
 };
 ```
-As the result, we may achieve exactly same effect as manually placing "f.close()" [1] at end of scope automaticly.
+With help of such technique, we may achieve exactly same effect as manually placing "f.close()" [1] at end of scope automaticly.
 ```C++
 {
    File a,b;